 During Berkshire Hathaway’s annual meeting, he noted that the “incredible period” of growth for the U.S. economy is coming to an end, reported Max Reyes and Bloomberg for Fortune — and that most of the company’s businesses would likely score much lower earnings this year compared to the previous year.

 Buffett’s cautionary comments stand in stark contrast to his typically optimistic stance on the U.S. economy.
 So, what’s changed?
-A combination of persistently high inflation, rising interest rates, and an ongoing banking crisis have made Buffett and his longtime business partner, Charlie Munger, more cautious about the potential for investment gains in the coming year.
+A combination of persistently high inflation, rising interest rates, and an ongoing banking crisis made Buffett and his longtime business partner, the late Charlie Munger, more cautious about the potential for investment gains in the coming year.
 “Get used to making less,” Munger remarked.

 Diversify with Recession-Resistant Assets